jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Algae Notes.md

 08/14/2024
 - plans:
-	- add 26 uL to stock cultures
+	- add 26 uL to stock cultures tetraselmis 1 and chaetoceros 1, the ones that failed, see if they can succeed in a few days, if not, dispose them as waste